 I used my free night certificate at the Park Hyatt Saigon

-You receive Hyatt’s entry-level Discoverist status for as long as you have the card.
-The status will post for the primary cardmember shortly after you apply.
+You receive Hyatt’s entry-level Discoverist status for as long as you have the Hyatt Card.
+The status will post for the primary cardmember shortly after you are approved.
 Discoverist status comes with the following benefits:

 - Upgrade to a preferred room, when available